2023 Most Popular Nursing Bachelor's Degree Schools in South Dakota

 On average, nursing graduates from Dakota Wesleyan University take out $37,688 in student loans while working on their Bachelor's Degree.

-Mount Marty University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
-It came in at #7 on the list.
+Mount Marty University ranked #7 on this year’s Most Popular Nursing Bachelor’s Degree Schools in South Dakota list.
 Located in the town of Yankton, Mount Marty is a private not-for-profit college with a small student population.

 Of the 18 students majoring in nursing at Mount Marty, 22% are male and 78% are female.